blogliam/gardna.blogliam.com/_posts/2021-04-11-curtail-update.md

 _Note: see [Bug bounty and messy HTTP](https://gardna.blogliam.com/2021/04/05/bb-and-http/) for context_

 This weekend, I've spent a decent amount of time converting [Curtail](https://github.com/wg4568/curtail) to a Burpsuite plugin.
 The hardest part has been the UI, but now I have that almost down it's just a matter of implementing features.
-I have basic scanning functionality down, here's a demo.
+I have basic scanning functionality down.
+Here's a demo.

 {% include tools/embed.html source="youtube" id="9xIxO88ikik" %}